qzan9/jni-ubmk/README.md

 already-loaded classes. timing measurements in the face of continuous recompilation can be quite noisy and misleading, and it is often necessary to run Java code for quite a long time before obtaining useful performance data.

+## Code cache ##

+when the JVM compiles code, it holds the set of assembly-language instructions in the code cache, and its default size is

+* 32-bit client, Java 8: 32MB,

+* 32-bit server with tiered compilation, Java 8: 240MB,

+* 64-bit server with tiered compilation, Java 8: 240MB,

+* 32-bit client, Java 7: 32MB,

+* 32-bit server, Java 7: 32MB,

+* 64-bit server, Java 7: 48MB,

+* 64-bit server with tiered compilation, Java 7: 96MB.

+the maximum size of the code cache is set via the `-XX:ReservedCodeCacheSize=N` flag. code cache is managed like most memory in the JVM: there is an initial size (specified by `-XX:InitialCodeCacheSize=N`). allocation of the code cache size starts at the initial size and increases as the cache fills up. on Intel machines, the client compiler starts with a 160KB cache and the server compiler starts with a 2,496KB cache.

 # JVM Performance #